L. W. Wright: Aftermath

 Following the race, Wright disappeared and left the car at the speedway, where Terrell recovered it.
 While missing, he was announced as having failed to qualify for the next race, the Cracker Barrel Country Store 420 at Nashville Speedway.
 It was later revealed that the checks which Wright gave were invalid; South Central Bell and Wright's landlord received bad checks worth $700 and $4,500, respectively, while United Trappers Marketing Association owner Dean McIntire lost over $10,000 to Wright.
 Marlin commented the bounced check "didn't really surprise me.
 I sort of expected it."

 NASCAR arranged for arrest warrants, while Terrell hired a private investigator to search for Wright.
 Wright was referred to as the "D. B. Cooper of NASCAR" by a Racing-Reference writer and in a documentary aired on NASCAR Race Hub for his immediate disappearance and unknown whereabouts.

-Discovery
+Discovery, later life, and death

 On April 29, 2022, Rick Houston of the Scene Vault Podcast announced that they had found Wright, releasing a podcast interview with him on May 2, 2022, the 40th anniversary of Wright's infamous race and disappearance.
 The podcast announcement included an audio clip of Wright identifying himself.

-Arrest

-On February 13, 2023, Wright was arrested in Knox County, Tennessee by the United States Marshals Fugitive Task Force.
+On February 13, 2023, Wright was arrested in Knox County, Tennessee, by the United States Marshals Fugitive Task Force.
 He was charged with theft, burglary, and evading arrest.
+He died of colon cancer in Nashville, Tennessee, on January 27, 2024, at the age of 74.